Updated on December 28th, 2023

 The exterior area of two deep and two medium 10- frame boxes is a bit over 16 square feet.
 Adding in a bottom board and covers, let’s round it up to 18 square feet.
-Two coats of paint means 36 square feet needing about 9.25 ounces of paint.
+Two coats of paint mean 36 square feet needing about 9.25 ounces of paint.

 One quart of Valspar Season Flex exterior paint/primer is currently about $22 locally.

-Based on these calculations, the amount of paint needed for the “complete” hive body described would be about $5, not including any tools.
+Based on these calculations, the amount of paint needed for the “complete” hive body would be about $5.

 That’s a small price to pay to protect your hives for years.